Justin-Diner/AccioBnB/README.md

 ```

 # Reservations
 Each listing's show page includes the reservation tool.
-It is critical to making a user reservation and consists of multiple interconnected componenets.
+It is one of the more intricate tools in the application and consists of multiple interconnected React componenets.
 You are only able to make a reservation if you are logged in.
-The user will input the dates in which they would like to stay and the amount of guests that they are bringing.
-Each listing has a maximum number of guests and the reservation tool does not allow the user to bring more guests than the max amount allowed (as described when creating a listing).
+The user inputs the dates in which they would like to stay and the amount of guests that they are bringing.
+Each host sets the maximum number of guests and the reservation tool does not allow the user to bring more guests than the max amount allowed (as described when creating a listing).
 Additionally, users are unable to input dates prior to current date.
 Once the user makes a successful reservation, they are able to see their listing in their own reservations show page.
 If not logged in, this page will be empty and direct the user to the index.
 The reservation show page lists details about each reservation and the user is able to click on their reservation which redirects the user back to that listing.

 ![Reservation Tool](reservationtool.jpg)

-Notably, the ReservationPicker component has to receive data from its child DatePicker component (the calendar component).
+Of note, the ReservationPicker component has to receive data from its child DatePicker component (the calendar component).
 The DatePicker component receives the setter functions of the ReservationPicker's state and utilzes those setter functions to set the state of the check in and check out dates that the user selected.
-This allows three componenets to interact dynamically.
+This allows three componenets to pass data and interact dynamically.
 This includes the ReservationPicker (the parent reservation component), the first-child date selected component, and second-child DatePicker component.
+As a result, the dates chosen by the user for their stay are displayed in multiple places, dynamically.
 ```js
 const ReservationPicker = ({chooseCheckInDate, chooseCheckOutDate, chooseShowReservationPicker}) => {
 	const [checkInDateText, setCheckInDateText] = useState("")